It taught me to ask myself, "Is this a distress to be tolerated or a problem to be solved?" Anonymous post. Thank you for sharing!

 This mostly goes for myself, especially with self-talk and rumination associated with anxiety.
-When I learned how to set boundaries for myself and not overthink, I’m more productive with myself and also being there for others.
-For me to constantly go over this in my head, at times, leaves me “stuck” causing more issues.
-I’ve learned to accept my decisions and stand firm in them.
-Is this something you are still working on?
-If you have mastered this, what helped you?
+When I learned how to set boundaries for myself and not overthink, I'm more productive with myself and also being there for others.
+For me to constantly go over this in my head, at times, leaves me "stuck" causing more issues.
+I've … Continue reading Without explanation

 "I was diagnosed with schizophrenia last year and it has been tough.
 I don't have much family, but my friends have been helpful with me managing.
 Medication and support has helped tremendously."
 Anonymous post.
 Thank you for sharing!

-I’ve always felt like I needed to be there for people even when it sometimes was at my own expense.
-I’ve learned over the years how detrimental this can be to even someone without an mental illness.
-Learning to say “no” or accept that other’s decisions are not for me to control helped me accept that I can’t be everyone’s savior.
+I've always felt like I needed to be there for people even when it sometimes was at my own expense.
+I've learned over the years how detrimental this can be to even someone without an mental illness.
+Learning to say "no" or accept that other's decisions are not for me to control helped me accept … Continue reading Savior

 Dealing with a mental illness can make you distrust your own thoughts and others as well.
 You may have tried to express yourself in the past and were shut down.
 This is why it is so important to find your voice.
-You have a say in your treatment so it is important to have this trust with the professionals in your support system.
-You have the right to express your thoughts and feelings to others.
-Your voice matters and if you haven’t found it yet, I hope you do soon.
+You have a say in your treatment so it is important to have this … Continue reading Find your voice

 Thanks for sharing!
 Check out their tumblr here.